jf908/State-of-Bevy-Webviews/README.md

 This document hopes to be an updated outline of the state of embedding webviews in native [bevy](https://github.com/bevyengine/bevy) applications.

+> [!NOTE]
+> If you would like to contribute any information here, feel free to leave an issue or PR.

 ## Motivation

 Games can often benefit from being able to embed webviews to display online stores, profiles, information boards, or other UI elements.